Welcome to Foundation 1 Acorns

 The Little Red Hen

-Each week we will add the story of the week to our page for you to watch and read along at home.
+We have added the stories to our page for you to watch and read along at home.
 If you have the story book at home please read it with your child encouraging them to join in with you.
-Then in their rhyme packs we will send home a copy of the story with the puppets and a story map for your child to retell the story to the whole family!
+Then in their rhyme packs we have sent home a copy of the story with the puppets and a story map for your child to retell the story to the whole family!

 Physical development is one of the most important things we do in F1.
 It helps your child with most of their basic life skills such as going to the toilet, running, climbing, playing, exploring, getting dressed by themselves, being independent and it also prepares them for writing!
 Each day the children do lots of different gross and fine motor activities such as threading, using pegs, creating things with play dough, balancing on stepping stones and using hula hoops.